Kussil/Financial_Sentiment_LLM/06_Query_Vector_DB/README.md

 # 06_Query_Vector_DB Folder

-This folder contains notebooks to query the vector databases created from the FinBERT and Gemini sentements and embedding.
+This folder contains notebooks to query the vector databases created from the FinBERT and Gemini sentiments and embedding.

 ## Directory Contents